markzhdan/mark-zhdan-website/src/data/SpecialBlogsMarkdown/reverse-engineering-vlr-rating.md

 ...
 ```

-Testing the function, we get a dececent amount of error and it never seems to be exactly correct.
+Testing the function, we get a decent amount of error and it never seems to be exactly correct.
 However, my goal was to get a rough estimate and I think I accomplished it!
 Without economic/loadout status and round-by-round analysis I think the model captures the general idea of the formula very well.

 ## Conclusion